-What’s The Most Effective Project Management Tool?
+What’s the Best Project Management Tool?

 A project manager works in a strange environment when it comes to people reporting to them.
 Typically, companies are set up as a matrixed organization where the people necessary to complete a project are managed by someone other than the project manager.
 The person that manages these people is responsible for their schedules, vacation approvals, raises, performance review, and general departmental direction.